 Toronto’s Experts in Family Law and Divorce

-But what you may not realize is that as a separated or divorcing parent, capital gains and capital losses can have a big impact on how any child support obligations you may have will be calculated.
+But what you may not realize is that as a separated or divorcing parent, capital gains and capital losses can have a big impact on any child support obligations you may have.

 In this specific context, here are the main points to know: